The Killer Rocks On

-The Killer Rocks On is an album by Jerry Lee Lewis that was released on Mercury Records in 1972.
+The Killer Rocks On is a studio album by American rock and roll pioneer Jerry Lee Lewis, released on Mercury Records in 1972.

 Background

 After an uninterrupted string of country smashes, The Killer Rocks On was a return to Lewis's rock and roll roots.
 He had attempted this in the mid-'60s with albums like The Return of Rock and Memphis Beat without commercial success but, as is pointed out in the liner notes to the 2006 compilation A Half Century of Hits, by the early '70s the time was right: "Vintage rock ‘n’ roll was experiencing a rebirth.
 It had been less than 15 years since Buddy Holly’s death was heralded as the symbolic finale of the rock ‘n’ roll era.
 The music had changed beyond all recognition since then, and the revival was for those who couldn't stomach the new stuff."
 In addition, the original rock and roll spirit would be celebrated in the next few years in films like American Graffiti and in television shows like Happy Days.
 For original rockers like Lewis, Little Richard, and Chuck Berry, this was a godsend.